apache/openserverless/README.md

 Welcome to   [Apache OpenServerless](https://openserverless.apache.org), an incubating project at the [Apache Software Foundation](https://www.apache.org)

-- If you want to **understand** what this project is check the [original proposal](https://cwiki.apache.org/confluence/display/INCUBATOR/OpenServerlessProposal).
-- If you want to **install** Apache OpenServerless in your servers go [here](https://openserverless.apache.org/docs/installation/)
+- If you want to **learn** about Apache OpenServerless [check our website](https://openserverless.apache.org)
-- If you want to **contribute** to the project, read [the  doc to setup a **development** environment)[DEVEL.md].
+- If you want to **contribute** to the project, read [this document](DEVEL.md)  describng how to setup a **development** environment
-- If you want to **chat** with us, join  [our Discord server](https://bit.ly/openserverless-discord).
 - If you want a simple local installation for testing things out, read on.

 ## Prerequisites: Install Multipass

-To install a local environemt, you need [multipass](https://canonical.com/multipass)
+To install a local environemt you need a PC/Mac running a recent version of Windows, Linux and Mac, with least 16GB of memory and virtualization enables.

-Here we describe how to setup the development virtual machine on Linux, Mac and Windows using multipass.
-First, install multipass.
+There are multiple ways of installing Apache OpenServerless on a local machine, including using docker.
+All the options are documented [here](https://openserverless.apache.org/docs/installation/)

+The simplest way and most reliable way is to use [multipass](https://canonical.com/multipass) creating a dedicated virual machine.

+You should start installing multipass as follows:

 - On Mac, if you already have [brew](https://brew.sh/), installing it is as easy as to type `brew install --cask multipass`.